-- 4. Modify the GROW-GRASS procedure so that when a patch is changed to green (i.e., it grows grass), the grass-energy variable of that patch is set to a random integer in the range [1,10].
-To do this, look up the random primitive in the NetLogo dictionary. - 5.
-Modify the EAT-GRASS procedure so that when a rabbit eats a patch of grass, the grass-energy variable of that patch is set to 0. - 6.
+- 5. Modify the EAT-GRASS procedure so that when a rabbit eats a patch of grass, the grass-energy variable of that patch is set to 0. - 6.
 Open the plot window.
 Add a third curve to the plot.
 Use the pen name grass-energy.
 Plot the total amount of grass energy over all of the patches.
 To do this you will need to use the primitive sum.
 Look up this primitive in the NetLogo dictionary.
 Once you have made your changes in the plot window, click OK. - 7.
+Modify the GO procedure so that if the value of ticks is greater than or equal to 1000, the simulation will stop.
+Note, this stop condition should be in addition to the stop condition if there are no more rabbits.
+Thus, if the value of ticks \geq 1000 or if there are no more rabbits then the simulation should stop. - 8.
 Set your global parameters such that you will start with 150 rabbits, the birth threshold is 7 units of energy, and the grass growth rate is 0.6%.
 Run the simulation for 1000 ticks or until all the rabbits die, whichever comes first.
 Take a screenshot of your simulation.
-Make sure the graph is visible in the screenshot.
-Save the image as Lab08a_YourLastName.jpg. - 8.
+Make sure the graph and global variables are visible in the screenshot.
+Save the image as P01a_YourLastName.jpg. - 9.
 Set your global parameters such that you will start with 150 rabbits, the birth threshold is 7 units of energy, and the grass growth rate is 0.3%.
 Run the simulation for 1000 ticks or until all the rabbits die, whichever comes first.
 Take a screenshot of your simulation.
-Make sure the graph is visible in the screenshot.
-Save the image as Lab08b_YourLastName.jpg.
+Make sure the graph and global variables are visible in the screenshot.
+Save the image as P01b_YourLastName.jpg.

-9. Submit:

-- Your NetLogo file.

-- The two screenshots of your simulations.
+10. Submit via Box:

-- In the textbox on Moodle, answer the question: What effect did lowering the grass growth rate have on the simulation.
+- Your NetLogo file (P01_YourLastName.nlogo) - Screenshot of GROW-GRASS test (P01_YourLastName-Test.jpg - In a Word document (P01_YourLastName.docx) answer the question: What effect did lowering the grass growth rate have on the simulation?
 You may want to run the simulation multiple times for each parameter value to get an idea of what is happening.
+Include the simulation screenshots in the Word document (do not submit them individually to Box).